 - What is my prospect’s motivation for clicking this button?

-- What is my prospect going to get when (s)he clicks this button?
+- What is my prospect going to get when they click this button?

-Answers to these two questions are going to be the basis for the button copy and for the copy surrounding it.
+Answers to these two questions are the basis for the CTA button copy and the surrounding text.

-Luckily you don’t need to be a magician to come up with answers.
-Instead use feedback loops to get the data you need.
+You don’t need to be a magician to answer those questions for your website.
+Instead, use feedback loops to get the data you need.

-Don’t forget to segment your customers first though, different segments have different needs and hence what works for one group might not work for another.
+Don’t forget to segment your customers first.
+Different segments have different needs.
+What works for one group might not work for another.

-There is absolutely no point in guessing on what your customers answer might be, so please just go and ask.
+And Remember: There is no point in guessing what your customers think, so please just go and ask.

 Read the full case study here.